-C. Disposition of Withdrawn Materials
+3. Disposition of Withdrawn Materials

 Withdrawn materials in acceptable condition will be given to the Friends of the Lawrence Public Library for sale.
+Materials that are deemed to be too damaged for sale by the Friends of the Lawrence Public Library will be recycled accordingly.

-D. Replacements
+4. Replacements

 Replacements for items that have been withdrawn because of loss, damage, or wear are not made automatically but are decided based upon general selection guidelines.
-Damaged books of intrinsic value that are no longer in print or that have high replacement costs may be rebound if the physical conditions permit.
+Damaged books of intrinsic value that are no longer in print or that have high replacement costs may be mended if the physical conditions permit.